Proposal Copilot for AEC Firms

 Sources: Uploaded RFP documents

-Sources: RFP documents + Project records
+Sources: Pursuits + Staff + Project records

 Draft a Section H management approach for this pursuit.